Piani Palentini: Description

 The plains, located between 690 and 720 m a.s.l., are surrounded by mountain reliefs such as those of the Sirente-Velino group, Mount San Nicola, the Mount Bove massif (Carseolan Mountains), and the Mount Salviano range.
 Mounts Aurunzo and Girifalco separate the plains from the Nerfa Valley.

 This plateau is adjacent to the Fucino plain in the east, and to the upper Cicolano valley in the northwest part, falling within the territories of the municipalities of Avezzano, Capistrello, Magliano de' Marsi, Scurcola Marsicana, and Tagliacozzo.
 The small Terramone depression, situated between the Cappelle dei Marsi and Magliano de' Marsi territories, is part of the area.
 The plateau is mostly for agricultural use.

 Origin of the name

-The origin of the name is not clear.
 According to one hypothesis, it would be related to Pales, a deity of Roman mythology, protecting shepherds, flocks and livestock.
 The area was also known as the Campi Valentini ("Valentine fields").

 History

-Thanks to numerous archaeological finds, it was ascertained that, in the Roman age, after the foundation of the colony of Alba Fucens, the whole area underwent a centuriation and the various pieces of land that had been so delimited were granted to Latin settlers.
-A few years after the first draining of Fucino operated by Emperor Claudius, through the building of the tunnels of the same name between 41 and 52 AD, the Piani Palentini were provided with an aqueduct to serve country villas and facilitate farming activities.
+Numerous archaeological finds show that in the Roman age, after the foundation of the colony of Alba Fucens, the whole area underwent a centuriation and the various pieces of land that had been so delimited were granted to Latin settlers.
+A few years after the first draining of lake Fucino through the building of the Tunnels of Claudius after 52 AD, the Piani Palentini were provided with an aqueduct to serve country villas and facilitate farming activities.